Items filtered by date: April 2026

 An Achilles tendon injury, commonly known as Achilles tendonitis, is a condition caused by inflammation of the tendon that connects the calf muscles to the heel.
 It often develops from overuse while walking and running.
 Symptoms include pain that is worse in the morning, swelling, and a warm to- the-touch sensation along the back of the ankle.
 Risk factors include tight calf muscles, improper footwear, and sudden increases in activity level.
 Without treatment, the condition can worsen and limit mobility.
 A podiatrist can provide diagnosis, recommend stretching and strengthening programs, and offer supportive care.
 If you have symptoms of this type of injury, it is suggested that you consult a podiatrist who can offer effective relief and treatment solutions.

 Achilles tendon injuries need immediate attention to avoid future complications.
-If you have any concerns, contact one of our podiatrists of Cascade Foot Clinic.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns, contact Ambrose Su, DPM of Cascade Foot Clinic.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Is the Achilles Tendon?